vhscom/fetch-inject/README.md

 1. Install dev dependencies with `npm i` (`brew install node` first on macOS).
 1. Execute `npm run` for a listing of available commands.

-For different module types adjust the `format` setting in `rollup.config.js`.

 ## Contributing

-Please use [Issues](https://github.com/vhs/fetch-inject/issues) to submit bugs and enhancement requests only.
-Pull Requests accepted and appreciated.
-For Node support prior to the acceptance of the [ES6 Modules proposal](https://github.com/nodejs/node-eps/blob/master/002-es6-modules.md), please create fork and mind the licensing terms.
-Thank you.
+Please use [Issues](https://github.com/vhs/fetch-inject/issues) for bugs and enhancement requests only.
+If you need support, you know [where to go](http://stackoverflow.com/).
+Thanks!

 ## See Also